anorthall/survex-dist/README.md

 ### Help
 If you need any assistance using the program, please either raise an issue on GitHub or contact me directly via email at `andrew@caver.dev`.
+For more information about program options, run `survex-dist --help`.

 ## Contributing
 Pull requests are welcome.